How to Start a Clothing Line in 12 Steps

 For example, Sherri Dombi is the founder of Bee Yourself Apparel, an adaptive clothing line whose design features allow elderly folks to easily dress themselves.

 “First you need to have a passion for what you are doing,” Dombi says.
 “Mine was helping a friend’s dad dress like he used to but allow him to dress independently.”

-Part of that research should involve studying the companies whose product, marketing, and branding strategies you admire, and whose target demographics you share.
+Part of that research should involve competitor research: studying the companies whose product, marketing, and branding strategies you admire, and whose target demographics you share.

 Dabney echoes the value of using social media and basic analytic tools to define your audience’s behaviors and needs: